 Designate a primary and secondary pet guardian for temporary/permanent care of your pet.
 Consider your pet in your will and estate planning by designating a primary and secondary guardian to care for your pet.
 It will give you peace of mind knowing your pet’s guardian will be able to rehome your pet if temporary or permanent need arise.
 It is always good to name a secondary guardian, as circumstances can change in a person’s life.

 Keep notes of your pet's daily routine, toys they enjoy, food, and any medications.
 It is a good idea to keep track of your pet's routine.
 This will help the person taking care of your pet know their diet, when they go out, and their favorite toys.
 If there are any behavioral issues or allergies, they should also be addressed.
-The more detailed you are about your pet’s care and routine, the easier it will be for them to transition to a new home.
+The more detailed you are about your pet’s care and routine, the easier it will be for them to transition to a new or temporary home.

 Carry a Pet Alert card.
 A pet alert card provides emergency contact information to authorities, family and friends.
 If something does happen to you where you are not able to get home to your pets, they will be able to notify emergency contacts listed on the card to care for your pets.